Zippy-sudo/restaurant_cli/README.md

 Create a restaurant using the instructions from the segment on Table Managers above, then from the main menu:

-1. Enter 5 into the input field.
+1. Enter "5" into the input field.

 ![find_res_by_id_1](/assets/find_res_by_id_1.png)

-2. Input the id of the restaurant in this case 1 Voila!:
+2. Input the id of the restaurant in this case "1":

 ![find_res_by_id_2](/assets/find_res_by_id_2.png)

+and Voilà!

 #### More